dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 }
 ```

-Each rule will supply its default configuration (mainly enablement and report severity) – those will apply if `.editorconfig` file will not set those settings explicitly.
+<a name="BuildAnalyzerConfiguration" />Each rule will supply its default configuration (mainly enablement and report severity) – those will apply if `.editorconfig` file will not set those settings explicitly.
 If the rule doesn't provide (some of) its defaults, a global hardcoded defults are used (`severity: message, enabled: false`).

 #### Standardized configuration declaration